angoothachap/my-confluent-playground/CRD-Kustomization/README.md

-Confluent For Kubernetes today provides Custom Resource Definitions(CRDs) which are Kuberetes Operators to deploy Confluent Server a.k.a Confluent Platform(CP) 6.2
+Confluent For Kubernetes today provides Custom Resource Definitions(CRDs) which are Kuberetes Operators to deploy Confluent Platform(CP) 6.2

 Earlier versions of Confluent Operator - anything 1.x came with Helm Charts to deploy CP - until v6.1